-The Fish and Wildlife Program's Goals and Objectives are in Part Three (III) and Appendix D of the 2014 Program, while Part IV of the 2014 Program describes an Adaptive Management approach to assessing program performance against the program's goals and objectives.
+The 2014 Fish and Wildlife Program's Goals and Objectives are in Part Three (III) and Appendix D, while Part IV of the 2014 Program describes an Adaptive Management approach to assessing program performance against the program's goals and objectives.
 The recommendations submitted to the Council in this amendment process had a great deal to say about the program's goals and objectives, adaptive management, program performance, and the use of monitoring and evaluation information to make better planning and project decisions.
 Even so, few if any of these recommendations took issue with the substance of the provisions in the 2014 Program, not fundamentally challenging either the program's goals or objectives nor its basic concepts of adaptive management.
 Instead, in various ways the recommendations emphasized that the Council and others could do more to assess program performance and use that information to make better decisions, and that reorganizing and further developing the program's goals and objectives and its approach to adaptive management is a necessary predicate.
-The Council developed Part I of the draft 2020 Addendum to reflect these recommendations and related comments.
-The program's goals and objectives have been carried over, reorganized, and further developed where appropriate; performance indicators per program strategy have been added; and the Addendum explains in more detail how program performance will be assessed against these indicators and objectives.
+Three themes dominated in these recommendations: reorganize the goals and objectives and develop indicators; improve how research, monitoring, evaluation and reporting activities are implemented under the program to assess and report on progress in achieving program goals and objectives, as an important step toward improving adaptive management decisionmaking; and preserve and strengthen data management activities in support.